chertkovalex/react-side-bar/README.md

+## ABOUT THIS PROJECT

+The aim of this project is to create sidebar using React All related files are in /src/components/sidebar
+- instructions.md - task description
+- sidebar.png - sample look
+Other files in this directory are related to task solution

+- sidebar.json - the data file is placed in /public directory

+## Original info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>